celo-org/governance/CGPs/cgp-0115/Revised Mento reserve: Return a combination of cUSD and CELO.md

-Title: Mento reserve: Return a combination of cUSD and CELO
+Title: Mento reserve: Return a combination of cUSD and CELO (Revised)

 Authors: Luuk Weber and Roman Croessmann

 ### Executive Summary

-This proposal aims to utilize a share of the 95M CELO to be returned to the Community Treasury to mint cUSD to the Celo Community Treasury and return the remaining CELO.
+This proposal aims to utilize a share of the 95M CELO to be returned to the Community Treasury to mint cUSD to the Celo Community Treasury.
 The Mento Reserve will mint 10,000,000 cUSD in exchange for the equivalent value of CELO using the 30-day moving average price on January 22nd, 2024, using CoinGecko’s price feeds.
-The remaining 81,633,000 CELO will be sent to the Celo Community Treasury.
-This transfer will grant the Celo Community Treasury a significant amount of stablecoins for operations, increase the distribution of cUSD, and increase the stability of CELO, which the Mento reserve also benefits from.
+The remaining 81,633,000 CELO will be sent to the Celo Community Treasury at a later stage through a separate proposal.
+This minting of cUSD will grant the Celo Community Treasury a significant amount of stablecoins for operations, increase the distribution of cUSD, and increase the stability of CELO, which the Mento reserve also benefits from.

 ### Motivation